ibm-cloud-docs/cephaas/endpoints.md

 # Endpoints
 {: #endpoints}

-Sending a REST API request, calling the {{site.data.keyword.cephaas_short}} CLI, or configuring a storage client requires setting a target endpoint or URL.
+Sending a REST API request, calling the {{site.data.keyword.cephaas_full_notm}} CLI, or configuring a storage client requires setting a target endpoint or URL.
 Each storage appliance have a unique endpoint that is named as `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud`.

 To retrieve your `cephaas-instance-id` from the {{site.data.keyword.cloud_notm}} CLI, do the following steps: